STAY SAFE WHEN CHARGING E-BIKES AND SCOOTERS – LEARN HOW

 Charging:

-• Don’t leave batteries to charge un-attended, ie while you are asleep or away from the home.
+- Don’t leave batteries to charge un-attended, e.g. while you are asleep or away from home.

-• Don’t charge batteries or store your e-bike or e-scooter near combustible or flammable materials such as paper, clothing or anything containing flammable liquids/gases or aerosols.
+- Don’t charge batteries or store your e-bike, e-scooter or mobility scooter near combustible or flammable materials such as paper, clothing or anything containing flammable liquids/gases or aerosols.

-• Ensure you have working smoke alarms fitted in areas where e-bikes or e-scooters are being charged.
+- Ensure you have working smoke alarms fitted in areas where e-bikes, e-scooters or mobility scooters are being charged.

-• Avoid storing or charging e-bikes and e-scooters on escape routes or in communal areas.
+- Avoid storing or charging e-bikes, e-scooters and mobility scooters on escape routes or in communal areas.
 If there’s a fire, it can affect people’s ability to escape.

-• Try to store e-bikes and e-scooters and their batteries in a cool place.
+- Try to store e-bikes, e-scooters, mobility scooters and their batteries in a cool place.
 Avoid storing them in hot or cold areas.

-• Never store e-bikes on balconies to avoid exposure to heat, rain, moisture and other things that can potentially damage batteries or increase risk of fire.
+- Never store e-bikes, e-scooters or mobility scooters on balconies to avoid exposure to heat, rain, moisture and other things that can potentially damage batteries or increase risk of fire.

-In the event of an e-bike, e-scooter or lithium-ion battery fire – don’t attempt to extinguish the fire.
+In the event of an e-bike, e-scooter, mobility scooter or lithium-ion battery fire – don’t attempt to extinguish the fire.
 Get out, stay out, and call 999.